wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In all of the contexts, the event object that incurs the downgrade, which is also the first argument of the method, is assumed to have already been added into the MSHR when the function is called.
-In addition, method argument `inMSHR` indicates whether the event is in the MSHR when the handler is called.
+Method argument `inMSHR` indicates whether the event is in the MSHR when the handler is called.
 If the event is not in the MSHR when the handler is called, then even if one is allocated later during the function, this argument would be set to `false`, and the latency being simulated is the tag array latency, rather than MSHR latency.
+In addition, since downgrading an address indicates the existence of an owner in the above level, the state of the block in the current level must also be in one of the exclusive states, because otherwise, exclusive states would not have been able to be granted to the upper levels.

 The function first obtains the address of the downgrade, and creates a new memory event object of command `FetchInvX`.
 The new request object inherits the requestor and flags from the originating request object, and the destination